johanneskastl/ansible-role-k3s_configure_private_registries/README.md

   - `endpoint` the endpoint to use for mirroring
 - `registry_configs`: a list of dicts containing the authentication information for each of the private registries
   - `url`: the hostname and port for the registry, without `http://` or `https://`
+  - `auth`: list of key-value pairs
     - `username`: the username for this registry
     - `password`: the password for this registry, should be stored in ansible-vault and not in cleartext...
+  - `tls`: list of key-value pairs that will be looped over.
+Usable values are:
+    - `cert_file`
+    - `key_file`
+    - `ca_file`
+    - `insecure_skip_verify`
+    - you can of course set any value here, it is just that k3s does not understand other values than these... :-)
+    - See [the documentation](https://rancher.com/docs/k3s/latest/en/installation/private-registry/) for explanations on the values

 Dependencies
 ------------